Friend warned police Americans feared missing in Mexico

 The five friends had driven a rented minivan from South Carolina on Thursday to the southern tip of Texas, according to a police report based on Orange’s account.
 Four of them left Friday morning around 8 a.m. to go to Mexico.

 Orange told police she didn’t cross the border because she didn’t have her identification.
-She said she could not talk when contacted by the AP because she was awaiting a call from McGee, who was to be released from a hospital in Brownsville.
+She said she could not provide additional details because she was awaiting a call from McGee, who was to be released from a hospital in Brownsville.
 The other wounded American, Eric Williams, was also being treated at the hospital for a gunshot wound to the leg.

 Americans Zindell Brown and Shaeed Woodard died in the attack.